marbl/CHM13/README.md

 # Draft Assembly v1.0

-Conservatively polished version of v0.9 assembly, bringing the result to estimated consensus quality of Q72.
+Result of conservative polishing of v0.9 assembly with a custom pipeline.
+Brings estimated consensus quality to Q72 (from Q70).
 Also patches 4Kb+ of telomere on chr18, missing in v0.9

 # Draft Assembly v0.9